HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 The [Decode Me Challenge](https://crackmes.one/crackme/69245c422d267f28f69b806e) from crackmes.one consists of understanding basic assembly code such as loops, character replacement, and encoding.
 I would highly recommend beginners who are interested in reverse engineering to try it out.

-Anyway in this article I'll go through the technical details for the challenge to help you if you were struggling with challenge.
+In this article I'll go through the technical details and solving the reverse engineering challenge.

 ## Application Information